Grade Level: High school; also scalable for middle school

 - computer, Windows or Mac

-- Arduino Inventor’s Kit (recommended), for $99 at SparkFun; includes the following necessary components: Arduino UNO microcontroller and programming cable, NPN transistor, diode, breadboard, jumper wires, electric motor, 330-ohm resistor, and more
+- Arduino Inventor’s Kit (recommended), at SparkFun; includes the following necessary components: Arduino UNO microcontroller and programming cable, NPN transistor, diode, breadboard, jumper wires, electric motor, 330-ohm resistor, and more

 - 9V battery